Tuition Assistance Frequently Asked Questions

 Sacramento Waldorf School is a community of shared values within an economically diverse campus.
 There are two ways to receive tuition discounts: Sacramento Waldorf School’s Tuition Assistance Program, and Sibling Discounts.
 Aid may be offered to families experiencing short-term crises or setbacks or to those who could not otherwise afford to be here.
 We believe that our entire community benefits from this practice.
 Tuition Assistance is made possible through the generosity of those families who are able to pay the full tuition and through gifts and donations.

-Families notified of Tuition Assistance awards Week of March 11
+Families notified of Tuition Assistance awards March 11, 2015

 How do I apply?

 - Apply online through Tuition Assistance Data Service (TADS) at www.TADS.com.

 Does it cost money to apply?

 - Yes, the fee for the application process is $34 per family.

 - The application will ask for details of income, savings, assets, home mortgage or rent, and other factors relevant to a family’s ability to meet tuition, including details from the previous tax year.

 What if I haven’t done my taxes yet?